English name: Chanard’s Mud Snake (aka “Sind River Snake”)

 Scientific name: Enhydris chanardi

-Similar Species: Jagor’s Water Snake lacks the yellow stripe and has large dark blotches rather than small dark dots.
+Similar Species: Jagor’s Water Snake lacks the pale stripe and has large dark blotches rather than small dark dots.

-Habitat: This snake is found in freshwater environments in the Chao Phraya drainage, including artificial water bodies.
+Habitat: This snake is found in freshwater bodies in the Chao Phraya drainage.
 Like other members of its family, it likely spends nearly all of its time in the water.

-Contribution to the ecosystem: Living populations have not yet been found, but it likely feeds on fish and frogs.
-Provides food for larger snakes, large fish, monitors, and wading birds.
+Place in the ecosystem: Living populations have not yet been studied, but it likely feeds on fish and frogs.
+Would be eaten by larger snakes, large fish, monitors, and wading birds.

 Danger to humans: Is a rear-fanged snake like other members of its family, but is not dangerous to humans.

 Conservation status and threats: This species was recently described from 15 museum specimens, all of which came from Metropolitan Bangkok or the surrounding area.
 The most recent of these records was about 20 years old.
 There are concerns that development in Bangkok may have destroyed much of its habitat and it may be extinct in Bangkok.
-However, a number of live specimens have recently been found in nearby provinces that have seen less development.
+The above photograph from Nakhon Nayok Province represents the most recently seen living specimen.

 Interesting facts: New species are not always found out in the wild.
 This species was discovered in 2005 by two biologists who examined Jagor’s Water Snake specimens from many museums and discovered that a number of the records were actually mislabeled and represented a previously unknown species.
 The species was described from these museum specimens, the most recent of which was nearly twenty years old and some of which had been collected a hundred years earlier.